Skip to main comparison content

 Pros

-Senior-only engineering bench; no juniors on RAG work
+senior engineering bench; a senior engineering focus on RAG work

 Python-first depth (Django, FastAPI, Flask) for retrieval APIs